alkoclick/alkoclick.github.io/words/Joint optimisation on Sociotechnical systems.md

 > How can we improve average time to mitigation?

-Besides the above, we'd need to make sure that all responders can access the feature platform, know how to use it, and have permissions to hit the "disable" button on a feature.
+Besides the above, we'd need to make sure that all responders can access the feature platform, know how to use it, and have permissions to hit the “disable” button on a feature.
 We'd need to have an on-call rotation to reliably have a responder available.
 Besides the main on-call responder, if the alert successfully propagates to Grafana and Slack and the responders can access and follow those platforms, we may be able to enlist additional responders.

 ## Conclusions

 Sociotechnical systems vision is the ability of seeing a system via a social, technical and finally a combined sociotechnical lens.
 Typically only the last one actually represents the system's complexity.
 Joint optimisation are the meaningful ways to improve the system which usually surface when you see that full complexity.

-In short, failing or refusing to see the organisational aspect of any tech system is like working with your one eye permanently closed 😉
+In short, failing or refusing to see the organizational aspect of any tech system is like working with your one eye permanently closed 😉